How to make your own DIY vintage ‘Happy Easter’ eggs!

 - wax paper or Avery sheets (see tutorial here)

 - jute twine

-- First you’ll need to pre-drill the top of each egg with a screw and your screwdriver.
-It’s best to put it in a vice but when you don’t have one and you’re home alone, your feet might do the trick.
-Just be careful not to drill your feet!
+1. Pre-drill the top of each egg with a screw and screwdriver.
+It’s best to put it in a vice or you can keep it in the egg carton to hold it while drilling.

-6. Using a fine tip Sharpie, color in the rest of the black letters on the egg.
+5. Using a fine tip Sharpie, color in the rest of the black letters on the egg.
 It doesn’t have to be perfect.
-The more ‘unperfect’ the better as you want to recreate the old typewriter font.
+The more ‘imperfect’ the better as you want to recreate the old typewriter font.

-7. Screw the eyelet screws into the top of each egg and thread some jute twine through each screw.
+6. Screw an eyelet screw into the top of each egg and thread some jute twine through each screw.